-- (A) Being visually overstimulated, the children have a great deal of difficulty concentrating and end up with worse academic results. - (B) So it's our job, in order to support their attention, to find the right balance between excessive decoration and the complete absence of it. - (C) On the other hand, if there is not much decoration on the classroom walls, the children are less distracted, spend more time on their activities, and learn more.
+- (A) So it's our job, in order to support their attention, to find the right balance between excessive decoration and the complete absence of it. - (B) On the other hand, if there is not much decoration on the classroom walls, the children are less distracted, spend more time on their activities, and learn more. - (C) Being visually overstimulated, the children have a great deal of difficulty concentrating and end up with worse academic results.